If you would like to know more about our Permanent Residency and Naturalisation package please call our team on 0207 836 8505.

 - Qualified person is defined in the EEA Regulations 2016 as a; Job Seeker, Worker, Self Employed Person, Self Sufficient Person or Student.

 - Continuity of residence is not broken from a leave of absence for 6 months or less per year.
-Anything more than 6 months may be considered as a break of leave.
+Anything more than 6 months may be considered as a break of leave, unless there are legitimate reasons for your absence such as maternity leave.

 - Unlike Indefinite Leave to Remain, you do not need to sit the Knowledge of Language and Life in the UK test in order to qualify for a Certificate of Permanent Residency.
 However you will be required to fulfil the requirement should you wish to go on to Naturalise as a British citizen.